 Control & User Friendliness

 The ELEMNT BOLT 3 is easier to control, thanks to fewer features and simpler menus.
-However, it offers fewer on-device settings, making it more smartphone-dependent in case you need to change data fields, for example.
+However, it offers fewer on-device settings, making it more smartphone-dependent if you need to change data fields.

-I don’t have any preference regarding the buttons’ placement.
+I don’t have any preference about the placement of the buttons.
 I’m fine with both approaches: having them below the display, as on BOLT 3, or at the bottom of the unit, as on the Edge 550.
-However, if you have a short bike computer mount, you might have trouble accessing the Edge buttons.
-But this is usually the case with the Edge 10×0 line.
+However, if you have a short bike computer mount, you might have difficulty accessing the Edge buttons.
+This is usually the case with the Edge 10×0 line.
 The buttons on both devices feel tactile and easy to press.

 Garmin Edge bike computers might feel a bit clunky and overwhelming, especially the first time you use them.
 They have a steeper learning curve because there are so many features and options.
-With ELEMNT bike computers, it’s much simpler because they have fewer features.
+ELEMNT bike computers are much simpler because they have fewer features.
 However, the UI on the 3rd generation feels a bit clunkier than that on the 2nd.

 Winner: It’s a draw